MSUSAzureAccelerators/Sustainable-Smart-Buildings-HackInBox/README.md

 # Assests for successful hackathon execution
 You can find curated materials for you as a hacakthon organizer to execute the sustainable smart buildings hackathon successfully.
 Specifically, you have access to materials for each role as listed below:
 # * General Hackathon Assests can be found [here](https://github.com/MODDSAIAccelerators/SustainableSmartBuildingsHackInBox/tree/main/Program%20Assets).
-Here you can find
+In this folder you can find
     * Smart Buildings Hackathon-in-a-Box
     * Branding
     * FAQs